“Bacon makes everything better” is an understatement.

 - Cut as thick or thin as you want, depending on what you use the bacon for.

 It’s also a fun process that everyone should try at least once.
+If you love a project, you might also want to try out our homemade cold-smoked salmon.

 What cut of pork do I use?